Clear Search

 Navigating Intimacy and Sex After a Breast Cancer Diagnosis

-BCRF investigators share common symptoms and their advice for talking with your doctor
+BCRF investigator Dr. Ann Partridge shares common symptoms and her advice for talking with your doctor

-Once she gets beyond the words “You have breast cancer,” a newly diagnosed patient faces a barrage of information.
-“One day at a time” turns into weeks and months of treatments, scans and follow-ups.
+Once she gets beyond hearing the words “You have breast cancer,” a newly diagnosed patient faces a barrage of information.
+“One day at a time” turns into weeks and months of treatments, scans, and follow-ups.
 Navigating life after breast cancer comes with its own complications.

-Breast cancer therapies, though lifesaving, have both short- and long-term effects on our physical and mental wellbeing.
-For many women, maintaining some semblance of normalcy amidst all that has changed—a woman’s hair, her figure, her energy level, her libido—can be as overwhelming as the diagnosis itself.
+Breast cancer therapies, though lifesaving, have both short- and long-term effects on a woman’s physical and mental wellbeing.
+For many women, maintaining some semblance of normalcy amidst all that may have changed—a woman’s hair, her figure, her energy level, her libido—can be as overwhelming as the diagnosis itself.

-Issues around sex and intimacy are particularly important.
-BCRF Investigator Dr. Ann Partridge, professor of medicine at Harvard Medical School and director of the Adult Survivorship Program at Dana-Farber/Brigham and Women’s Cancer Center, says women who have been diagnosed with breast cancer feel physically, and more often, emotionally uncomfortable with the look and feel of their chest/breast area after treatment.
+Issues around sex and intimacy should be taken seriously, says BCRF Investigator Dr. Ann Partridge, professor of medicine at Harvard Medical School and director of the Adult Survivorship Program at Dana-Farber/Brigham and Women’s Cancer Center.

-“It is so important for them to be patient with themselves as they adjust in their survivorship,” Dr. Partridge said.
-“It may be helpful to speak to a mental health provider, particularly someone who specializes in sex and intimacy after cancer.”
+“It is so important for women to be patient with themselves as they adjust in their survivorship,” Dr. Partridge said.

 Talk about your symptoms